 Gozo Towns & Villages

-Gozo - with tiny Comino - is a place to escape to at any time of the year.
-Even if you are on holiday in Malta.
+Gozo, with tiny Comino is a place to escape to at any time of the year, even if you are on holiday in Malta.
 Accommodation is mainly provided in Gozo farmhouses as there is ony a small number of hotels in Gozo.
 The people are welcoming and friendly, the countryside both dramatic and picturesque and if you want to get away from it all, you can.
-It has all the essential ingredients that make it an ideal holiday destination.
+It has all the essential ingredients that make Gozo an ideal holiday destination.